 IELTS preparation: Getting students excited, which outlines a successful 45-minute orientation session to get your students started on the IELTS journey.

-“I’m a busy teacher and we don’t run IELTS classes…”, which suggest a four-step process that will provide a structure for the students’ work, leaving the teachers free to guide and advise.
+“I’m a busy teacher and we don’t run IELTS classes…”, which suggests a four-step process that will provide a structure for the students’ work, leaving the teachers free to guide and advise.